The Most Famous American Ice Cream Brands and their Logos

 Blue Bunny Logo

-Among the myriad American ice cream manufacturers, Wells Enterprises stands out primarily for its standout product: blue rabbit ice cream.
-The company, which functions under the overall Wells brand, prides itself on offering a variety of flavors to suit a wide range of taste preferences.
+Among the myriad American ice cream manufacturers, Wells Enterprises is best known for its blue rabbit ice cream.
+The company, which operates under the overall Wells brand, prides itself on offering a variety of flavors to suit a wide range of tastes.

 Breyers